101arrowz/cxbuilder/README.md

 # cxbuilder
 Build Wine from source with CrossOver patches.
 This allows you to run game launchers (e.g. Steam) and productivity software that do not work properly on mainline Wine.

-CXBuilder is tested on Wine 9.0 with CrossOver 24, and it is optimized for use with Apple Silicon-based Macs (though it works on Intel Macs too, and support for Linux is in progress).
-It essentially compiles the Wine from open-source [CrossOver source distributions](https://www.codeweavers.com/crossover/source) with some minor patches to improve performance.
+CXBuilder is tested on CrossOver 24 (which is based on Wine 9.0), and it is optimized for use with Apple Silicon-based Macs.
+However, it works on Intel Macs too, and support for Linux is in progress.
+It essentially compiles the Wine from the open-source [CrossOver source distributions](https://www.codeweavers.com/crossover/source), with various patches applied to improve graphics performance.

 If you're looking for an easier setup experience and are okay with running an older version of Wine, consider [Whisky](https://getwhisky.app).
 Alternatively, [purchase a CrossOver license](https://www.codeweavers.com/crossover/) for the best, most user-friendly experience and to support the developers of Wine.